Video conferencing builds a technological bridge between you and your team—no matter where you are all working.

 - And how to host a video conference in 3 simple steps using RingCentral Video

-A video conference is simply a conference that is held via video.
+A video conference is, as you’ve probably guessed, simply a conference that is held via video.
 Instead of a voice-only conference call service, teams can use video conferences to interact visually and collaborate in real time.

 This is especially useful if your team is remote-based or working from different states or countries.
 Instead of having to pay for expensive international call rates, your team can instead meet using video conferencing software.
 All they need is an internet connection.